kccchiu/sunsscrawl/README.md

 There are 2 crawler in this project.
 One for scraping text/article, and one for scraping images.

 Make sure the news_image folder is empty and the desired .json file name is not present in the project.
-Navigate to sunsscrawl/sunscrawl/settings.py and set your absolute on the line with IMAGES_STORE = In my case is
+Navigate to sunsscrawl/sunscrawl/settings.py and set your absolute on the line with IMAGES_STORE.
+In my case is
 ##### IMAGES_STORE = r'C:\PyProjects\sunsscrawl\news_image'